jinschoi/simplify3d-docs/index.md

 ### Load your models

 Use the Import button in the Models section, or drag and drop files there or in the preview area, to load your model files.
-They will usually be STL files, but .obj files are also accepted.
+They will usually be STL files, but OBJ files are also accepted.

 ### Position your models